badheuristic/maze_env/report.md

 **Sample efficiency.** A* explores 33–56 unique states to find the solution.
 RL agents visit states millions of times over 1500 episodes.
 Search is orders of magnitude more efficient for known, static environments.

 **Prior knowledge requirement.** A* and UCS require a complete model: the transition function, all states, and step costs.
-RL requires only reward signals from direct interaction — no map is needed.
+RL requires only reward signals from direct interaction, no map is needed.

 **Policy coverage.** Search returns a single path from the start state.
 RL produces a complete policy π(s) over every state in the maze.
 If the agent is displaced mid-episode (stochastic transition, noisy actuation), the RL policy handles it; a search path cannot.

 **Stochastic environments.** A* and UCS assume deterministic transitions.
 RL handles stochastic dynamics naturally.
 For this static, deterministic maze the distinction does not apply, which is precisely why search outperforms RL on raw path quality.

 **Observation on Task 3:** BFS finds the same path cost as UCS and A* (8.2).
-This means the optimal path contains no pits — BFS's cost-agnostic search happens to find the optimal-cost path because the shortest-hop path is also the cheapest.
+This means the optimal path contains no pits.
+BFS's cost-agnostic search happens to find the optimal-cost path because the shortest-hop path is also the cheapest.
 This is consistent with RL agents' best episodes also being pit-free (reward = 37 = 50 − 13, no −10 pit penalties).

 ---